 Management & Funding

 LEGS is managed by a Board of Trustees, supported by an Advisory Committee, which together coordinate and oversee the production and uptake of LEGS.
 The Advisory Committee coordinated the production process for the LEGS Handbook.
 In the current post-publication phase, the Trustees and the Advisory Committee continues to oversee all LEGS activities.

 Scope & Content

 LEGS has a global scope and focuses on the process of identifying needs and analysing which interventions are most appropriate to support the livelihoods of the affected populations, at which times, and in which emergencies.

-LEGS draws on evidence-based good practice from around the world.
-The LEGS Project tracks and uses evaluations, reviews and impact assessments of livestock and livestock-related projects as part of this evidence base.
+LEGS draws on evidence-based good practice from around the world, tracking and useing evaluations, reviews and impact assessments of livestock and livestock-related projects as part of this evidence base.

 LEGS is recognised as THE handbook to guide livelihoods-based livestock interventions.Astrid de Valon — Former Regional Humanitarian Coordinator, Trocaire, East Africa